aitechnav/Geoexplorer-Webapp/README.md

 - Browser localStorage for persistence
 - Responsive design for mobile compatibility

-This repository was created for Hudson Valley Open Data Hackathon 2025 - Unlocking Public Data Insights with Open Source and AI
+This repository was created for talk at Hudson Valley Open Data Hackathon 2025 - Unlocking Public Data Insights with Open Source and AI
 More Info: https://hvtechfest.com/session/ai-powered-location-insights-using-google-gemini-api-smart-descriptions